atila-freitas/atila-freitas/README.md

-### Data Engineer at Nama.ai 🔭
+### Data Consultant at Trixlog 🔭

-I'm currently working at Nama.ai as Data Engineer, a company that combines human and artificial intelligence to improve the consumer experience on a large scale.
-I've worked as Data Science Leader, and Data Analyst at TrixLog (B2B enterprise in vehicular telemetry).
+I'm currently working as Data Consultant at Trixlog (B2B enterprise in vehicular telemetry), but I've worked as Data Science Leader, and Data Analyst at TrixLog too.
 I have expertise with Python language, Flask framework to develop API, Pandas frameworks for data analyzes, Pentaho Data Integration for ETL, PostgreSQL, and MongoDB databases.
 I currently use clustering algorithms (DBScan, K-means, for example) for our projects.
+I've worked at Nama.ai as Data Engineer, a company that combines human and artificial intelligence to improve the consumer experience on a large scale implementing Data Architecture for a bank project.

+Data Consultant projects:

+- Working on that... :hammer_and_pick:
+-
 Nama projects:

-- Working on that... :hammer_and_pick:
+- Data Architecture for a bank project (Python, MongoDB and PostgreSQL)

 Trixlog projects: